CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

 17. But let´s say we have a cutoff of visitors within the selected period we would consider.
 Let´s create a new Histogram widget, to filter quadbins based on the volumes of visitors attracted.

     Style the widget as seen below.
+Place the widget at the top of the widgets´ list.

     Note to base the histogram on the Logarithm of visitors rather than the number of visitors, so that we can achieve a normal distribution histogram.